 How confident are you that you’ll have the money necessary to retire when the time comes?
 If you’re depending solely on Social Security to get the job done, you may be in for a rude awakening.

-Focus your mind on this number for a moment, if you will:
+Focus your mind on this number for a moment:

-That’s what the average monthly Social Security benefit amounted to last year, according to the latest numbers.
+That’s what the average monthly Social Security benefit amounted to last year, according to the latest numbers from the Social Security Administration (SSA).

 But if you want your golden years to consist of something more than dumpster diving and eating buffet leftovers, you’ll probably want to start trying to fatten up that monthly check right now.